cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 ## **2064**** Where's the Academy?

 <span style="font-variant:small-caps;">Tims house was located</span> in a quiet, American suburb.
-It had a beautiful white façade with two white wooden columns to the right and left of the entrance, a well-kept garden and a large garage all around.
+It had a beautiful white façade with two white wooden columns to the right and left of the entrance, a well-kept garden, and a large garage all around.
 The garage door was wide open.
 Inside there was a loud, bright engine noise.

 Suddenly a huge all-terrain motorcycle shot out of the garage door with a loud howl.
 Tim and Sigur sat on him with their helmets on.
-Tim brake sharply on the road so that the rear tyre slipped to the side.
+Tim brake sharply on the road so that the rear tire slipped to the side.
 Then he stepped on the gas.
-The front wheel lifted up immediately and Sigur grabbed Tim's belly tighter.
+The front wheel lifted up immediately, and Sigur grabbed Tim's belly tighter.

 Sigur shouted, "Woaaaahhh.
 It's a machine!